 A DIY face toner is one of those essential parts of your skincare regime.
 They are usually comprised of various hydrosols, but can also include other ingredients such as essential oils.

-Essentially, they are the liquid part of your regime that you use before moisturizers and after your cleanser.
-Thier main job is to remove the last bits of makeup, dirt, and bacteria from your skin.
+Essentially, they are the liquid part of your regime that you use before face creams and after your cleanser.
+Their main job is to remove the last bits of makeup, dirt, and bacteria from your skin.

 While your cleansers are there to remove the bulk of this, some is always left behind trapped within your pores.
 DIY face toners tackle this hidden grime.

 If you formulate your DIY toners with high-performance ingredients, your homemade toner can become multi-purpose.
 If your skin tends to be quite oily, you can choose ingredients to help balance this out.